nyx-space/docs/docs/showcase/mission_design/orbit_design_ga.md

 ## Buckets per orbit
 Let's search for these elevations on a per-orbit basis: we'll probably want this in the genetic algorithm, not sure.
 I can always remove it.

 For this, we'll be using two super useful features of Nyx.
 First, we'll iterate through the trajectory between specific times using `traj.every_between(...)`.
-Second, we'll be incrementing the start time just by adding the orbital period to the initial time: all of the fancy stuff is handled under the hood.
+Second, we'll be incrementing the start time just by adding the orbital period to the initial time: all of the fancy stuff is handled under the hood and you still retain picosecond time accuracy.

 ```rust
 // Let's create a variable which stores the start of the orbit.